MattLiangYH/segfault-heartfault_SCDFXIBM/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 # 9. What we used to build our solution

+We used Auto AI Experiment from Watson Studio from IBM to train the machine learning service so that it can recognise abnormal heart beats by using data sets from online.
+Telegram Chatbot is used to notify CFRs around the area if a person is in need of emergency medical aid.

 # 10. Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.